vihara-ambegoda/Power-Distribution-Mapping/README.md

 ## 📌 Project Tasks
 - **Inspection & Data Collection**
   - Checked two main distribution panels in the production line.
   - Documented connected machinery, sub-power panels, and lighting panels using tree diagrams.
+  - Compiled findings into a detailed **Power Distribution Hierarchy**.
   - Verified panel-to-machine connections with assistance from machine operators.

-- **Hierarchy Creation**
-  - Compiled findings into a detailed **Power Distribution Hierarchy**.

 - **CAD Drawing Development**
   - Converted the hierarchy into an **AutoCAD drawing**.